Is Aave severely undervalued? Why is it a core pillar of DeFi and on-chain economy?

 These developments will ultimately give rise to the Aave Network, which will become the core hub for stakeholders to interact with the Aave protocol.
 GHO will be used to pay fees, and AAVE will serve as the primary staking asset for decentralized validators.
 Given that the Aave Network will be developed as an L1 or L2 network, we expect the market to revalue its tokens to reflect the value of this new infrastructure layer.

 This year, the launch of Bitcoin and Ethereum ETFs marks a significant watershed in the popularization of cryptocurrencies, providing investors with a traditional and regulated tool to easily gain exposure to digital assets while avoiding the complexities associated with directly holding these assets.
-By lowering the participation threshold, these ETFs are expected to attract substantial capital from both institutional and retail investors, further integrating digital assets into mainstream portfolios.
+By lowering the participation threshold, these ETFs are expected to attract substantial capital from both institutions and retail investors, further integrating digital assets into mainstream portfolios.

 Growth Linked to Stablecoin Supply